 Speech and Language Pathologist

-Speech sounds and phonological disorders
+Speech sounds disorders (articulation and phonology)

 Kimberlee is a lovely occupational therapist who brings to the team extensive experience working with children on the autism spectrum.
 She is particularly passionate about delivering services in accordance with the Early Start Denver Model framework and utilising play based therapy.